IceflowRE/unidown/README.md

 ## Information - *English*
 ### Installation
 Install Python 3 or greater, don't forget to use the correct architecture. (https://www.python.org/downloads/)
-Download and unzip the latest release of this program/ script. (https://github.com/IceflowRE/MR-eBook-Downloader/releases/latest)
-Run `InstallMissingModules.sh`.
-This will install additional required modules for Python.
+Run `pip install unidown` to install.

 ### Usage
-Run `Start.sh` (Linux) or `Start.bat` (Windows) or **better** run `StartDeDownload.py` from the command line!
+Run `unidown` from the command line!

 ### Created data
 - `ebook` folder where all ebooks will downloaded.